 The fair value of cash and cash equivalents, short-term deposits, other placements and other assets, transaction deposits, trade payables and other short-term liabilities corresponds to their carrying amount primarily due to the short-term maturity of these financial instruments.

-The Bank's financial instruments carried at amortized cost generally have short-term maturities and carry a variable interest rate that reflects current market conditions.
+The Bank's financial instruments carried at amortized cost generally have short-term maturities and bear variable interest rates that reflect current market conditions.